infostroimweb/kran-tali.ru/wp-content/plugins/webp-converter-for-media/readme.txt

 An alternative method is to manually start converting the selected attachment by passing the post ID from the Media Library.
 Remember to run this action after registering all image sizes *(i.e. after running the `add_image_size` function)*:

 `do_action( 'webpc_convert_attachment', $post_id );`

-In addition, you can edit the list of files that will be converted.
-For example, to add some to the exceptions.
-To do this, use the following filter, which by default returns a list of all paths:

-`add_filter( 'webpc_files_paths', function( $paths, $skip_exists ) {
-	return $paths;
-}, 10, 2 );`

 Argument `$paths` is array of absolute server paths and `$skip_exists` means whether to skip converted images.